AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-18-kmeans-trick.md

 This will be a small post, but an interesting one nevertheless.

 We all know, or at least heard about the K-Means clustering algorithm.
-I remember when I first found out about it it seemed pretty nice, an unsupervised learning algorithm that is fairly intuitive and mostly works well.
-But then in time the interest faded away, while understanding it's limitations.
-And then, I found out about a few neet tricks of how to use K-Means.
+I remember when I first found out about it, it seemed fascinating.
+An unsupervised learning algorithm that is fairly intuitive and mostly works well.
+But then in time the interest faded away, I started to understand its limitations, among which are the spherical cluster prior, its linear nature and what I found especially annoying in EDA scenarios, the fact that it doesn't find the optimal number of clusters by itself.
+And then, a couple of years ago, I found out about a few neet tricks of how to use K-Means.
 So here it goes.

-# K-Means as a source of new features
+# The first trick

-We'll start with a semi-obvious one, that is, using K-Means predictions as new features for your dataset.
+First, the baseline.
+I'll use mostly the breast cancer dataset, but you can play arround with any other dataset.

 ```python
 from sklearn.cluster import KMeans
 from sklearn.svm import LinearSVC